 Over the last year, travel insurance has been a hot topic alongside the pandemic.
-A lot of people found themselves trapped overseas without the assistance of insurance, and many folks get insurance expecting it to cover the medical bills, when it only covers luggage loss and airfares.
+Many eople found themselves trapped overseas without the assistance of insurance.
+Many folks get insurance expecting it to cover the medical bills, when it only covers luggage loss and airfares.

 Not a reader, more of a listener?
 Check out our podcast here.

 Travel insurance protects you against potential financial risks and issues that could happen on your trip, from lost contents, to medical expenses.
-It is designed to cover any unplanned events that can happen on your trip, something you can’t easily see coming or things within your control.
+It is designed to cover any unplanned events that can happen, things you can’t see coming or within your control.

-There are insurance cover plans that can suit just about any budget, lifestyle, and travel schedule, so check what’s available for you.
+There are insurance cover plans that can suit just about any budget, lifestyle, and travel schedules, so check what’s available for you.

-For the most part, you pay for something, file a claim, and then you get reimbursed for it when the claim has been approved.
+Typically you pay for something, file a claim, and then get reimbursed for it when the claim has been approved.
 Remember to keep your receipts so you can get approval!

 There are so many types of travel insurance, so we’re going to chat through some of the common ones.

-If you are planning on using travel insurance from your credit card or your bank, check that you have been underwritten correctly for peace of mind.
-Many credit cards or banks have underwriting at the time of claim, often resulting in your specific claim being excluded – for example you may only qualify for medical insurance if you called a certain number before going to the hospital (even in an emergency).
+If you are planning on using travel insurance from your credit card or your bank, check that you have been underwritten correctly .
+Many credit cards or banks have underwriting at the time of claim, resulting in your specific claim being excluded.
+For example you may only qualify for medical insurance if you called a certain number before going to the hospital (even in an emergency).
 We have also done our research and have seen that Pandemics and Acts of Terrorism aren’t covered, which can be stressful!